-The journey of a musician inevitably involves years of training.
+The journey of a musician inevitably involves years of training, and music education.
 There’s often lots of joy in this journey – inspiring teachers and colleagues, exciting interactions and performances – but there’s one element that’s universally disliked: the cost.
 Karen Poleshuck has had all of the good parts of the journey which she’ll share with us, and she’ll also offer reflections on what she might have done differently in getting to be one of the most accomplished cello teachers in New York.

 Meet Karen Poleshuck, Cellist

 Karen Poleshuck active in New York City as a teacher, soloist, chamber musician, and orchestral musician, with degrees in both Cello Performance (BM, MM) and Music Education (EdM).
 As a registered Suzuki teacher she is passionately committed to the transformative power of learning an instrument: discovering new ways to express oneself through music is a pivotal experience for students of any age!
 Karen has been teaching cello for the past 15 years both privately and in schools throughout the tri-state area.
 She currently has an in-home studio in Washington Heights, and is on faculty at Mannes Prep, Silver Music, and The Allen-Stevenson School.